julialintern/julialintern.github.io/_posts/2018-7-17-ClimateModel2.md

 A moving average plot can give us a sense of whether our data is stationary or not.
 We can generate that easily with pandas.

-First: a quick look at our data:

 ```
+#a quick look at our data:
 d.head()
 ```